 Mostly I’ve tapped into my family history, the good old days in a ski town, personal commentary on this, that and the other thing, and lots of off-the-wall stuff.
 I guess you can add getting older to my list of categories.

-It might very well have even been a lifeline, as a good friend of mine pointed out.
-Because during this time, I also experienced great personal loss and upheaval in my life.
-Sometimes the hours I spent writing could pull me out of it and into a place I felt truly at home — the most myself I could feel.
+A good friend of mine pointed out writing essays is probably a lifeline for me.
+In writing, we can sort out things.
+We fool around and have fun, and then bump into walls, fall into holes…. and then get back on our feet.
+After experiencing great personal loss and upheaval in my life, sometimes the hours I spent writing would pull me out of the dark and into a place I felt truly at home.
 The plasticity of the creative process was nothing short of transformative.
-It was so sweet to write for an audience I knew and loved.
-It was so sweet to put it out there.
+It is still so sweet to write for an audience I know and love.
+It is still so sweet to put it out there.

 I’m also trying something else at this point in time, rewriting a novel I wrote in the 80s, serialized chapters accompanied by backstory and commentary.
 Dreaming of La Sal.
 Hope you’ll join me there, as well, meet Mimi and Max and follow them out into pinto bean country.